atgu/ukbb_pan_ancestry/website/blog/2020-10-27-ld-release.md

 - LD score regression analysis to estimate heritabilities
 - Fine-mapping analysis to identity causal variants of well-powered complex traits

-We hope this additional release will encourage researchers to analyze diverse ancestry groups and/or develop a statistical method using population-matched in-sample LD.
+We hope this additional release will encourage researchers to analyze diverse ancestry groups and/or develop statistical methods using population-matched in-sample LD.